 Top dropshipping marketplaces enable seamless integration with leading e-commerce platforms, microservices, and suppliers.

-fabric Marketplace leverages the modular, full-stack fabric Commerce Platform to accelerate business growth and help retailers scale their dropship programs.
+fabric Dropship leverages the modular, full-stack fabric Commerce Platform to accelerate business growth and help retailers scale their dropship programs.

 In spite of global economic uncertainty, a staggering 40% of online retailers use dropshipping to expand their online inventory and compete with Amazon.
 This is the case for companies like Wayfair, which dropships 95% of its products, as well as any number of smaller online retailers.
 In 2020, 78% of U.S. retailers implemented some form of dropshipping, while another 18% planned to implement dropshipping within two years.